azzaky9/azzaky9/README.md

-Experienced building Software for more than >2 years, mostly writing in Typescript powered by runtime Bun and active studied Blockchain, Cryptography, Smart Contract and Programming Language Rust, Solidity.
+Experienced building Software for more than >2 years, mostly writing in Typescript powered by runtime Bun and active studied Blockchain, Cryptography, Smart Contract and Programming Language Go